 Ankle fractures, breaks, and sprains are common injuries.
 The tibia, fibula, and talus join to form the ankle joint.
 The bones are connected by ligaments.
 An ankle sprain occurs when the ligaments are stretched and partially or completely torn.
 An ankle fracture or break occurs when a strong force breaks one or more of the bones.

 Sports, accidents, falls, walking and running are common causes of ankle fractures, breaks, and sprains.
 Pain, swelling, and bruising are common symptoms.
-An Orthopaedic Institute of Central Jersey (OIOCJ) specialist examines the ankle and orders and analyzes X-rays to accurately diagnose ankle fractures, breaks, and sprains.
+An Orthopaedic Institute of Central Jersey (OICJ) specialist examines the ankle and orders and analyzes X-rays to accurately diagnose ankle fractures, breaks, and sprains.
 Customized treatment plans quickly reduce symptoms and heal the injury.
-All OIOCJ specialists are fellowship trained and board-certified.
+All OICJ specialists are fellowship trained and board-certified.